arykovanov/xedge-debug-tools/README.md

 For issues and questions:
 - Check the troubleshooting section above
-- Review ESP-IDF and XEdge documentation
+- Review ESP-IDF and Xedge documentation
 - Check serial monitor output for errors

 ## Version History